-A Dynamic File Services pair consists of a primary path and a secondary path that DynamicFS manages as a unit.
-We recommend using up to 16 pairs per server.
+A Dynamic File Services pair consists of a primary path and a secondary path that DynamicFS manages as a unit through its filter driver.

 Before forming a pair, ensure that you have prepared the storage areas that you want to use as the primary and secondary locations by verifying that your storage setup meets the requirements in this section.
 Then gather the information you need about the paths that you want to use as the primary path and secondary path.